AdobeDocs/campaign-classic.en/help/installation/using/application-server.md

 SpamAssassin requires a HTTP internet access (tcp/80).

-Installation and configuration stages for SpamAssassin are presented in [Configuring SpamAssassin](../../installation/using/configuring-spamassassin.md).
+Installation and configuration stages for SpamAssassin are presented in [Configure SpamAssassin](../../installation/using/configuring-spamassassin.md).